Back in the day, in the absence of online marketing laws, negative option billing schemes were much-used and much-abused.

 What Should I Do If I Have A Negative Option Legal Matter?

-If you’re faced with a negative option billing dilemma (for example, the FTC is blowing up your inbox or beating down your door), and you don’t know enough legalese to represent yourself pro se, contact us here at Kelly Warner Law.
+If you’re faced with a negative option billing dilemma (for example, the FTC is blowing up your inbox or beating down your door), and you don’t know enough legalese to represent yourself pro se, contact us here at RM Warner Law.
 We’re proud online marketing law nerds and know the regulations inside and out.
 We’ll review your case and figure out your best recourse.